-This article is an excerpt from the book Success with Your Dream Writing Project by Dennis E. Hensley (with Diana Savage, director of the Northwest Christian Writers Renewal), which will be released soon by Bold Vision Books.
+This article is an excerpt from the book Success with Your Dream Writing Projects by Dennis E. Hensley (with Diana Savage, director of the Northwest Christian Writers Renewal), which has just been released by Bold Vision Books.

 Thank you for helping us make this a Fragrance-Free event out of respect for conferees who have chemical sensitivities.